 This gives the user easy and cost effective real-time feedback of the motor’s operation.
 It enables monitoring of the motion system without additional sensors.
 This can help to determine the appropriate motor and mechanics during development phase or to detect abrasion or mechanical stiffness in their operation.

-Applications where stepper motors are used include linear actuators, mirror, lens or camera mounts, fluid handling systems, intelligent lighting, solar panel orientation, scanners, printers, plotters, 3D printers and CNC machines.
+The most common applications are linear drives, mirror-, lense- or camera mounts, liquid handling systems, intelligent lighting, solar panel orientation, scanners, printers, plotters, 3D printers and CNC machines.

-If you have any questions about stepper motors, stepper motor controllers or appropriate applications, contact us and we would be happy to consult you or simply answer your questions.
+If you have any questions regarding stepper motors, stepper motor controls or equivalent applications, please contact us and we will be glad to consult you and to answer your questions.